 Like this.
 Isn’t that genius?
 I know, I could use 2 x 4s.
 But it’s so much more fun to show you something out of my pantry.
 And the kitchen is closer than the garage.
 And I like chicken better than 2 x 4s.
 Done.

 So I started by using a white colored primer and I dry brushed that over 85% of the piece.
 I wanted primer because it looks dry.

-Since this project I have gotten hooked on Heirloom Traditions chalktype paint and instead of primer and paint, if I were to do it again, I would just use this chalktype paint color in one coat and be done with it.
-If you are interested in ordering that chalktype paint and/or the brush to easily apply it, use my coupon code MAGICBRUSH at checkout and you get 10% off your order +free shipping on orders over $75.
+Since this project I have gotten hooked on Heirloom Traditions chalktype paint and instead of primer and paint, if I were to do it again, I would just use this chalktype paint color – French Vanilla – in one coat and be done with it.
+While you’re shopping, pick up one of my favorite chalk-type brushes too.

 Then to give it some depth, I immediately went back over 85% of it with a cream SW 6126 paint in a gloss finish.
 That way, you could see some of the original caramel/brown and the matted white color below but yet, it was mostly an off white gloss when finished. ***love***

 See above.
 None of that is needed with the chalk-type paint!